 For even more Christmas tablescape goodness, head to the bottom of this blog post.
 My friend Krista from The Happy Housie gathered a group of us bloggers together to share Christmas tablescapes and centerpieces today!
 I can’t wait to check them all out and get more inspiration for our perfect new table!

 You may notice our table is missing chairs?
-We’re going to build benches and I’m still looking at chairs for the heads of the table.
+We’re going to build benches and I’m still looking at dining chairs for the heads of the table.
 We’ve been using folding chairs but they didn’t do much for photos so they’re hiding around the corner.

 I took a bunch of random green glass bottles (wine bottles, beer bottles, one is from the Target Dollar Spot) and two wine bottles I’d spray painted white a while ago and arranged them inside that old toolbox I found at a local home decor store.